NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The sum of all ``FractionDHWLoadServed`` (across all WaterHeatingSystems) must equal to 1.
   .. [#] FractionDHWLoadServed represents only the fraction of the hot water load associated with the hot water **fixtures**.
          Additional hot water load from clothes washers/dishwashers will be automatically assigned to the appropriate water heater(s).
+  .. [#] The water heater setpoint can alternatively be defined using :ref:`detailedschedules`.
   .. [#] NumberofUnitsServed only required if IsSharedSystem is true, in which case it must be > 1.

 Conventional Storage